lfex/bombadil/README.md

 Data = bombadil:read("priv/testing/deep-sections.toml").
 ```

-The resulting data structure's elements may then be acceessed via the usual
-suspects:
+One may work with the resulting data structure in the following ways:

 ```lisp
 (mref data "ab")